42.9K

 If you’d like to help us make more great episodes like this one, please consider becoming a Patreon supporter.
 For as little as $5 a month, you’ll receive early access to new episodes plus bonus episodes and other goodies from time to time, and our undying gratitude.

-Brent talks to Alastair Roberts of the Theopolis Institute in the States.
+Brent speaks to Alastair Roberts of the Theopolis Institute in the States about Daniel chapter 5.

 Links mentioned in this episode: